hoodsy/styleguide_temp/README.md

 ctrl+c to stop
 gulp dev to start
 ```
 After that, your new sections should be good to go!
-Any empty white sections represent your empty templates, while seeing a navbar represents the absence of a file (try restarting the server!).
+Any empty white sections represent your empty templates, while seeing a navbar represents the absence of a file - try restarting the server!